nwinkler/atom-keyboard-shortcuts/README.md

 This list is by no means meant to be a complete listing of every available shortcut.
 It simply lists the shortcuts that I use on a regular basis.
 For a complete listing of all available shortcuts, consult the _Settings > Keybindings_ page in Atom.

-Since I'm using a Mac, I have mainly listed the keyboard shortcuts for Mac OS X. Please feel free to add the Windows or Linux shortcuts.
+Since I'm using a Mac, I have mainly listed the keyboard shortcuts macOS.
+Please feel free to add the Windows or Linux shortcuts.

 Where the shortcut is provided by a package, I have added a link to the package.